 Period: 1960s – Mid-Century Modern.

-Designers: Flemming Brylle & Preben Jacobsen.
+Designers: Flemming Brylle & Preben Jacobsen in 1965.

 Manufacturer: Quality System, Dragor, Denmark.